 There has been intense debate about the sustainability of existing cod stocks, and there is no doubt that overall the numbers of cod left in the sea are reduced from what they were just a generation ago.
 The IUCN (International Union for the Conservation of Nature) class cod as Vulnerable due to the intensive commercial pressure on this species.
 Britain and Iceland came close to war three times between the 1950s and 1970s due to conflict over cod fishing grounds, while the collapse of the once abundant cod fishery of Canada’s Grand Banks off the coast of Newfoundland led to mass unemployment and economic turmoil.
 In 2012 British newspapers reported that there were only one hundred cod left in the North Sea!
 Thankfully, this story turned out to be nonsense.

-European Cod Recovery
+Attempts at European Cod Recovery

 Techniques and Methods to Catch Cod